bratpeki/modern-milkytracker-guide/docs/xm.md

 # Intro to XM

-A brief bit of history and introductory trivia about the format.
+First, a brief bit of history and introductory trivia about the format.

 The XM (**"eXtended Module"**) is a direct decendant of the MOD (**"MODule"**) format.<br>
 Unlike a MOD, XM has: